ArchNinjas/road-warrior/Architecture/ADRs/ADR-05-ReactJSforWeb&ReactNativeforMobile.md

 Nearly full native performance.
 Device capabilities like contacts, camera, calendar etc can be invoked using Cordova SDK.

-###Using ReactNative & ReactJS framework will reduc ethe efforts needed for development & testing.
+**Using ReactNative & ReactJS framework will reduce the efforts needed for development & testing during initial years**

 ## Consequences